Peter Myers : Associate Artist

 - Browse events featuring music by Peter Myers

-Myers has been the recipient of numerous composition and academic awards including a Commonwealth Postgraduate Research Scholarship (1984), a Melbourne University Research Scholarship (1997), a Melbourne Abroad Travelling Scholarship (2000), a Graduate Research Assistance Grant (2000), the inaugural New Audience Award (1987), the Jacobena Angliss Award (1987) and the Dorian Le Gallienee Award (1991).
-Myers has also received seven commission grants from the Australia Council.
+Myers has been the recipient of composition and academic awards including a Commonwealth Postgraduate Research Scholarship (1984), a Melbourne University Research Scholarship (1997), a Melbourne Abroad Travelling Scholarship (2000), a Graduate Research Assistance Grant (2000), the inaugural New Audience Award (1987); the Jacobena Angliss Award (1987), the Fellowship of Australian Composers' Composition Award (1988), and the Dorian Le Gallienne Award (1991).
+He has been the recipient of a Skills and Arts Development Grant (2003) and seven composer commission grants from the Australia Council, the Australian Government's Arts funding and advisory body.

 Awards & Prizes